Jean Richard Bartoli

 Family

-Born in Berlin, New Hampshire in 1942.
-Father was a professional musician, supplementing his work at the local mill; Jean was an only child but was raised with both maternal and paternal grandparents and numerous aunts, uncles and cousins living in the same NH town.
+Jean Bartoli was born in Berlin, New Hampshire, in 1942.
+His father was a professional musician, who supplemented his work at the local mill; Jean was an only child but was raised with both maternal and paternal grandparents and numerous aunts, uncles, and cousins, who lived in the same NH town.

-Jean attended St. Joseph parochial grade school through the seventh grade.
-Although the school did not have an art program, when Jean was in the second grade, A cartoonist from Walt Disney gave an illustrated talk at St. Joseph School. from that moment, Jean knew he wanted to be an artist.
+Jean attended St. Joseph’s parochial grade school through the seventh grade.
+When Jean was in the second grade, a cartoonist from Walt Disney gave an illustrated talk at the school.
+From that moment, Jean knew he wanted to be an artist.

 After Graduate School

-Returned to quarries of Carrara to continue to do his own work, as well as some commission work.
-He remained there until he was required to return to the States for the Vietnam War draft and to join the National Guard.
+Bartoli went to the quarries of Carrara to learn more about carving marble, as well as to work on projects of his own and on commissions.
+He remained there until he was required to return to the United States during the Vietnam War and to join the NH National Guard.

-Back in New Hampshire, Bartoli cared for his ill parents, did some teaching, and built a Sculpture studio, equip with overhead lifting devices that would handle oversized pieces of marble.
+After the war, Bartoli stayed in New Hampshire to care for his critically ill parents.
+He began teaching and built his own sculpture studio, equipped with overhead lifting devices that would handle oversized pieces of marble.
 The exterior of the studio was faced with New Hampshire granite.

-During this time, Bartoli developed a unique personal style of sculpture, generally based on his dreams and life experiences.
-The subject matter of this work was very difficult, including representation of war, death, and relationships of generations.
-It also was extraordinarily difficult technically, requiring him to hone all the skill he acquired from the Italian workmen and all he had learned by studying the work of the great sculpture in Florence.
-All of his work is done with hand tools.
+Most importantly, during this time, Bartoli developed his unique personal style of sculpture, which is generally based on his dreams and life experiences.
+The subject matter of this work is often challenging and includes representations of war, death, and relationships between generations.
+His style is also technically difficult, requiring him to hone the skills he acquired from the Italian workmen he studied with in Italy and all he had learned by studying the great sculptures in Florence.
+Bartoli’s work is sculpted entirely with hand tools.

-Jean was one of five professional NH sculptors for the Wambeck Festival of the Arts in Jefferson, NH.
-This month-long festival, which ran in the summers from 1972 through 1978, included visiting sculptors, and NH professional sculptors working outdoors with students, as well as visiting muscians, (e.g. Benny Goodman), and visiting dancers (e.g., the Hartford Ballet) presenting weekly performances.
+Bartoli was one of five professional NH sculptors at the Wambeck Festival of the Arts in Jefferson, NH.
+This month-long festival, which ran each summer from 1972 through 1978, included visiting sculptors, and NH professional sculptors working outdoors with students, as well as visiting musicians (such as Benny Goodman) and visiting dancers (such as the Hartford Ballet) who presented weekly performances.

-In 1985 Jean moved to Washington DC where he had several commissions for businesses, e.g., for Arthur Anderson, and taught at the Smithsonian Institution and the Washington Studio School.
+In 1985 Bartoli moved to Washington, D.C., where he accepted several commissions for businesses, such as Arthur Anderson.
+He also taught at the Smithsonian Institution and the Washington Studio School.

 Selected Exhibitions